-- 1. One parent must assist at Preschool once a week as designated.
-If a parent is unable to attend on his or her regular workday, he or she is required to provide a substitute.
-Failure to do so may be grounds for dismissal. - A. Substitutes in order of preference are: - 1.
-Another enrolled parent; - 2.
-The child's other parent; - 3.
-Another family member at the discretion of the Teacher. - B. Please see the alternate caregiver policy on p.28 for a substitute who will work in the class room on a regular basis. - 2.
-Attendance at the monthly parent meeting, including business and parent education, is mandatory.
+- 1. One parent or guardian must assist at Preschool once a week as designated.
+If the designated parent or guardian is unable to attend on their regular workday, they are required to provide a substitute.
+Failure to do so may be grounds for dismissal.
+(For details, refer to GUIDELINES FOR ALTERNATE CAREGIVERS & CLASS SUBSTITUTES IN THE CLASSROOM). - 2.
+Attendance at the monthly parent meeting, including preschool business and parent education, is mandatory.
 Failure to attend a parent meeting shall be made up by an alternative service determined by the Parent Educator.
 One absence is allowed per year without requiring alternative service.
 The other parent may substitute for the enrolled parent at one monthly parent meeting.
 It is expected that the attending parent will communicate all meeting updates and information to the enrolled parent.
 If a parent fails to attend the parent meetings two or more times, the parent shall inform the Class Board of the reason for each absence and the Board may require the parent to: (a) make alternative contributions such as parent education homework or participation in clean-up or fundraising activities for the Preschool or (b) impose sanctions, which can include forfeiture of surplus tuition or discharge from the Preschool.
-In imposing work or sanctions, the Class Board will consider the reasons for the absences, the number of absences, other contributions made by the parents to the school, fairness to other parents, and other factors it deems relevant. relevant.
-In situations where the other parent will regularly attend meetings due to family circumstances, the family should seek approval from the Class Board each year.
-If approval is given, the working parent will sign a copy of the minutes of each parent meeting to confirm he/she has received all information pertinent to the role of assistant teacher in the classroom.
-That working parent will fill a non-Board role for his/her class job. - 3.
+In imposing work or sanctions, the Class Board will consider the reasons for the absences, the number of absences, other contributions made by the parents to the school, fairness to other parents, and other factors it deems relevant.
+In situations where the other parent will regularly attend meetings due to family circumstances, the family should seek approval from the Class Board each year. - 3.
 Each family shall have one vote per child enrolled in the Preschool.
 Two parents or a parent and designated other may be joint members of the co-op, sharing responsibilities and vote per child. - 4.
 Every parent should have the responsibility as an officer or perform one job as described further under "Job Descriptions".
 In addition, parents will be asked to volunteer to serve on committees, which are established as needed for the efficient functioning of the group. - 5.
 Parents of multiples are expected to have the same number of jobs and work days as they have children in the classroom. - 6.
-Each parent must send a snack on his or her snack day (approximately once a month.)
+Each parent must send a snack (nut and meat free) on their assigned classroom snack day.

-- 7. Each parent is required to participate in the scheduled classroom and playground cleanings.
-All parents, including ASB members, will participate in the beginning of the year playground clean up and class deep cleaning.
-Those on the All School Board are exempt from the twice yearly deep cleans.
-The Pre 3s class will plan and participate in the mid year classroom deep clean and the 3-5s class will plan and participate in the end of the year classroom deep clean. - 8.
-In the event that the Class Board Support roles goes unfilled, each parent, with the exception of the All-School Board and Class Board, is required to provide Board support and/or child care one or two times a year, for All-School Board or Class Board meetings or other activities as required. - 9.
-Each parent is required to participate and support fundraising activities. - 10.
-Each parent is required to support PAC functions and fundraising. - 11.
-Should the Teacher offer an orientation meeting, it is recommended that you attend. - 12.
-Failure to perform any other duties outlined above shall make the participating parent subject to dismissal from the cooperative. - 13.
-A parent who chooses to withdraw after the first day of school must give one month notice.
+- 7. All parents will participate in the Fall Clean for the classroom and playground at the start of the school year. - 8.
+Each parent is encouraged to participate and support fundraising activities. - 9.
+Each parent is required to support PAC functions and fundraising. - 10.
+Should the Teacher offer an orientation meeting, it is recommended that you attend. - 11.
+Failure to perform any duties outlined above shall make the participating parent subject to dismissal from the cooperative. - 12.
+A parent who chooses to withdraw after the first day of school must give one month's notice.
 A tuition payment in full is required for the month of intended withdrawal.